taka-wang/c-ini-parser/README.md

 [![GitHub license](https://img.shields.io/badge/license-BSD-blue.svg)](https://raw.githubusercontent.com/taka-wang/c-ini-parser/master/LICENSE)

 An simple INI parser based on [inih](https://github.com/benhoyt/inih) in C.
-You only need to include the ini_parser.h header and link with ini.c and ini_parser.c
+You only need to include the iniparser.h header and link with ini.c and iniparser.c

 ## Class Diagram